Eight Making Tracks Fellows selected annually

 A month-long Residency and Tour

 Our two-week Making Tracks Residency gives selected Fellows the chance to create new collaborative works, explore and develop strategies for environmental engagement, and receive professional development and career advice from industry experts.
-A two-week UK tour takes place following the residency.
-We visit some of the most beautiful small-medium sized venues in the country, including The North Wall (Oxford), The National Centre for Early Music (York), St George’s (Bristol), Firth Hall (Sheffield) and Norwich Arts Centre.
+A two-week UK tour takes place following the residency, visiting some of the most beautiful small-medium sized venues in the country.

 10 youth music workshops